SAMFYB/FP-150-Notebook/README.md

 > PDF version of the notes are in the `pdfs` folder.

+> Note: If you're viewing this as a webpage, I recommend [View on GitHub](https://github.com/SAMFYB/FP-150-Notebook) or get the PDF versions on GitHub.
+This is because the SVG images in the notes are NOT rendered correctly on webpages.

 ## Table of Contents

 The table below is ordered chronologically.